madsportslab/sportsearch/docs/design.md

 structure which is only 1 level deep, this will allow us to search efficiently.

+## brainstorm

-## first pass filter should identify each word in the query string without correlation, second pass should associate meaning
+* first pass filter should identify each word in the query string without correlation, second pass should associate meaning, combining multiple words like first/last name
+* the checks are for exact matches and will not provide a likely match